Eik-Lab/Financial-Technology-Projects-/Case 5/README.md

 - Recommendations and further work

-    - How can (or should) this tool be incorporate into the fund investment strategies ?
+    - How can (or should) this tool be incorporate into the fund investment strategies?

-Examples of sentiment analysis13 and other cases where ChatGPT is used
+Examples of sentiment analysis and other cases where ChatGPT is used